appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 #### updatedRowIndices

 This binding property displays the index number of the updated row.
-It contains an array of edited row indices.&#x20;
+It contains an array of edited row indices.

 For example, if you update the second and fourth rows of a table, the `updatedRowIndices` property contains the value: